 So, how to cover the content gaps?

-Using Existing Content
+Using Existing Content to build your HR knowledge base

 Every company that’s large enough to require a service delivery solution likely has existing content.
 But just because you’ve got it doesn’t mean it’s ready to use.
 You’ll likely need to find it, standardize it and format it, before it’s ready for publication.